zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 * `symmetric`: boolean indicating that the relation is symmetrical, which means that `X relation Y` implies `Y relation X`.

+.. _RelationDefinition:

 Relation definition
 ~~~~~~~~~~~~~~~~~~~

-A relation definition is an instance of :class:`yams.schema.RelationDefinition`.
+A relation definition is an instance of
+:class:`yams.schema.RelationDefinition`.
 It is a complete triplet
 "<subject entity type> <relation type> <object entity type>".

 When creating a new instance of that class, the corresponding
 :class:`RelationType` instance is created on the fly if necessary.

 Properties
 ``````````

+The available properties for relation definitions are enumerated here.
+There are several kind of properties, as some relation definitions are actually attribute definitions, and other are not.

+Some properties may be completely optional, other may have a default value.

-* Optional properties for attributes and relations:
+Common properties for attributes and relations:

-  - `description`: a string describing an attribute or a relation.
+* `description`: an unicode string describing an attribute or a relation.
 By default this string will be used in the editing form of the entity, which means that it is supposed to help the end-user and should be flagged by the function `_` to be properly internationalized.

-  - `constraints`: a list of conditions/constraints that the relation has to satisfy (c.f. `Constraints`_)
+* `constraints`: a list of conditions/constraints that the relation has to satisfy (c.f. `Constraints`_)

-  - `cardinality`: a two character string specifying the cardinality of the relation.
+* `cardinality`: a two character string specifying the cardinality of the relation.
 The first character defines the cardinality of the relation on the subject, and the second on the object.
 When a relation can have multiple subjects or objects, the cardinality applies to all, not on a one-to-one basis (so it must be consistent...).
+Default value is '**'.
 The possible values are inspired from regular expression syntax:

     * `1`: 1..1
     * `?`: 0..1
     * `+`: 1..n
     * `*`: 0..n

-* optional properties for attributes:
+Attributes properties:

-  - `unique`: boolean indicating if the value of the attribute has to be unique or not within all entities of the same type (false by default)
+* `unique`: boolean indicating if the value of the attribute has to be unique or not within all entities of the same type (false by default)

-  - `indexed`: boolean indicating if an index needs to be created for this attribute in the database (false by default).
+* `indexed`: boolean indicating if an index needs to be created for this attribute in the database (false by default).
 This is useful only if you know that you will have to run numerous searches on the value of this attribute.

-  - `default`: default value of the attribute.
+* `default`: default value of the attribute.
 In case of date types, the values which could be used correspond to the RQL keywords `TODAY` and `NOW`.

-* optional properties for type `String` attributes:
+Properties for `String` attributes:

-  - `fulltextindexed`: boolean indicating if the attribute is part of the full text index (false by default) (*applicable on the type `Byte` as well*)
+* `fulltextindexed`: boolean indicating if the attribute is part of the full text index (false by default) (*applicable on the type `Byte` as well*)

-  - `internationalizable`: boolean indicating if the value of the attribute is internationalizable (false by default)
+* `internationalizable`: boolean indicating if the value of the attribute is internationalizable (false by default)

-* optional properties for relations:
+Relation properties:

-  - `composite`: string indicating that the subject (composite == 'subject') is composed of the objects of the relations.
+* `composite`: string indicating that the subject (composite == 'subject') is composed of the objects of the relations.
 For the opposite case (when the object is composed of the subjects of the relation), we just set 'object' as value.
 The composition implies that when the relation is deleted (so when the composite is deleted, at least), the composed are also deleted.

-  - `fulltext_container`: string indicating if the value if the full text indexation of the entity on one end of the relation should be used to find the entity on the other end.
+* `fulltext_container`: string indicating if the value if the full text indexation of the entity on one end of the relation should be used to find the entity on the other end.
 The possible values are 'subject' or 'object'.
 For instance the use_email relation has that property set to 'subject', since when performing a full text search people want to find the entity using an email address, and not the entity representing the email address.

 Constraints
 ```````````